akshayGudhate/video-stream-processing/README.md

 ### Conclusion:
 This project provides a solid foundation for Video processing and streaming.
-This basic setup will help you to create more complex applications using openCV.
+This basic setup will help you to create more complex applications using OpenCV.

 I hope this documentation provides a comprehensive overview of a project.
 Feel free to ask if you have any further questions or need additional information.